-Like most successful poets, Denise Lajimodiere has always enjoyed and possessed an aptitude for writing.
+Like most successful poets, Denise Lajimodiere has always enjoyed an aptitude for writing.
 When she was young, her creative writing teacher at school on the Turtle Mountain Reservation in Belcourt, North Dakota pulled her aside and encouraged her to pursue the craft.

 “She’s crazy,” Lajimodiere thought at the time.
 “There’s no Indians that can write.”

 It wasn’t until the publication of “Love Medicine” by Louise Erdrich, who like Lajimodiere is a member of the Turtle Mountain Band of Chippewa Indians, that she understood writing could be a viable career.